AntoineAndre/AntoineAndre/README.md

 ### Hi there 👋

-### I am Antoine André, a young PhD working on nano positioning by vision at the FEMTO-ST Institute.
+### I am Antoine André, a Postdoctoral researcher in Computer Vision at the [MIS](https://www.mis.u-picardie.fr/) laboratory of research, in the PR team (Robotics perception).

 ### 🔬 Research